N.Korea tests ballistic missiles amid deadlocked nuclear talks | Law-Order

 N.Korea tests ballistic missiles amid deadlocked nuclear talks

-Moon office said he was immediately briefed about the ballistic missile tests, North Korea's first since March this year and a further breach of U.N. sanctions.
-The latest launch came as foreign ministers of South Korea and China were holding talks in Seoul amid concerns over North Korea's recent cruise missile test and the stalled denuclearisation negotiations between Pyongyang and Washington.
+The latest launch came as foreign ministers of South Korea and China held talks in Seoul amid concerns over North Korea's recent cruise missile test and the stalled denuclearisation negotiations between Pyongyang and Washington.
+North Korea said it successfully tested a new long-range cruise missile last weekend, calling it "a strategic weapon of great significance."
+Analysts say that weapon could be the country's first cruise missile with a nuclear capability.

 - Country: